phas11project/EyeGazeDataCollection-By-PHAS/README.md

 # Eye Gaze Data Collection Tool BY PHAS GROUP 11

-This web-based application is designed to efficiently capture and label eye gaze directions, including left, right, center, blink, and stop.
-It integrates real-time webcam functionality for seamless data collection, making it ideal for gaze-controlled systems and similar applications.

-Key features include:
+## **Project Title and Description**

+**Eye Gaze Data Collection Tool** is a web-based platform designed for capturing and labeling eye gaze directions (left, right, center, blink, stop) using real-time webcam integration.
+The tool supports metadata collection, including lighting conditions and glasses usage, to improve the quality of training data for deep learning models.
+This makes it ideal for creating advanced gaze-based applications, such as wheelchair control, that require accurate and real-time gaze tracking.

+## **Features**

+- **Real-Time Webcam Integration**: Capture eye gaze directions in real-time through a webcam.
-- **Automatic Labeling**: Images are labeled and timestamped automatically for easy organization.
+- **Automatic Labeling**: Eye gaze data is automatically captured and saved with the correct labels and timestamps for easy organization.
-- **Metadata Support**: Capture lighting conditions and glasses usage to enhance training data quality.
+- **Metadata Collection**: Supports capturing lighting conditions (good, poor, sunlight) and glasses usage to improve training data quality.
-- **Real-Time Integration**: Ensures continuous, accurate data capture through webcam integration.
-- **Deep Learning Ready**: Data is structured to support training of machine learning models for gaze-based applications.
+- **Deep Learning Compatibility**: Data is structured to enhance training for machine learning models, enabling advanced gaze recognition applications.

-This tool is designed to contribute to innovative solutions, such as gaze-based wheelchair controls, by improving the accuracy and reliability of gaze detection systems.
+- **Responsive Design**: Optimized for different screen sizes and devices, making it accessible across platforms.

+  ## **Screenshot**

 ![PREVIEW](https://github.com/user-attachments/assets/06b94548-86eb-4b95-9e75-3c4e68bee7bf)